DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL unguided - SAP HANA on Azure.md

 #### Exit criteria

--   The ability to establish SSH session from each of the two VMs to the other VM without being prompted for a password.
+-   The ability to establish SSH session from each of the two VMs to the other VM without being prompted for a password

 ### Task 4: Configure name resolution

 #### Tasks to complete

--   Add entries to **/etc/hosts** on both Linux VM s03-db-0 and s03-db-1 to facilitate resolution of their names to their respective private IP addresses.
+-   Add entries to **/etc/hosts** on both Linux VM s03-db-0 and s03-db-1 to facilitate resolution of their names to their respective private IP addresses

 #### Exit criteria